-- f) Confirm that they are not involved and/or linked, including their employees, in any way and are not listed in their country of operation or any other as financers of or participants in organised criminal activities whether as individuals, entities, or organisations, pursuant to national obligations arising from General Assembly resolution 55/25 of 15 November 2000 United Nations Convention against Transnational Organised Crime. - e) Acknowledge and accept that they will not deal with any individuals, entities, or groups known to the partner to support terrorism or to have violated any known anti-terrorism sanctions, nor organised crime and / or their support networks. - f) Acknowledge and confirm that the supplier has taken all reasonable steps to ensure that TMA resources provided are neither distributed to terrorists or their support networks nor used for activities that support terrorism or terrorist organisations, nor organised crime and / or their support networks. - g) Adopt comprehensive and proportionate policy and procedures, and take action to ensure, to the extent reasonably possible, all suppliers, TMA and customers' electronic data is secured and protected from intrusion, hacking, capture, theft and sale, for any and all illicit purposes, and adopt international standards of data security. - h) Acknowledge and agree not to disclose the confidential information obtained from the discloser to anyone unless required to do so by law. - i) Acknowledge that TMA or its appointed agents will perform routine, on-site audits of partners to the extent reasonable (consistent with the size of the resource, the cost of the audit, and the risks of diversion or abuse of resources).
+- f) Confirm that they are not involved and/or linked, including their employees, in any way and are not listed in their country of operation or any other as financers of or participants in organised criminal activities whether as individuals, entities, or organisations, pursuant to national obligations arising from General Assembly resolution 55/25 of 15 November 2000 United Nations Convention against Transnational Organised Crime. - e) Acknowledge and accept that they will not deal with any individuals, entities, or groups known to the partner to support terrorism or to have violated any known anti-terrorism sanctions, nor organised crime and / or their support networks. - f) Acknowledge and confirm that the supplier has taken all reasonable steps to ensure that TMA resources provided are neither distributed to terrorists or their support networks nor used for activities that support terrorism or terrorist organisations, nor organised crime and / or their support networks. - g) Adopt comprehensive and proportionate policy and procedures, and take action to ensure, to the extent reasonably possible, all suppliers, TMA and customers' electronic data is secured and protected from intrusion, hacking, capture, theft and sale, for any and all illicit purposes, and adopt international standards of data security. - h) Acknowledge and agree not to disclose the confidential information obtained from the discloser to anyone unless required to do so by law. - Acknowledge that TMA or its appointed agents will perform routine, on-site audits of partners to the extent reasonable (consistent with the size of the resource, the cost of the audit, and the risks of diversion or abuse of resources).
 The purpose of the audit will be to confirm that the supplier has taken adequate measures to protect its/ TMA resources from diversion or abuse.

+Declaration Statement

-Declaration Statement (insert behalf name), on of (insert name of Party), hereby confirm that I have read Supplier Code of and wholly understood the TMA Conduct, (insert name of Party) intends to comply with the Code, and that its contents have been communicated to our staff or will be communicated to staff if I win the tender and the staff of our subcontractors who are or who will be involved in the delivery of our contract with TMA.
+l, . (inse ert na me) , on be ehalf of (ir nsert name of Party), he ereby co nfirm that I have read and wholly understood the TMA Supplier Code of Conduc :t, that (i nsert name o of Party) intends to compl y with n the the tender and the staff of our subcontractors who are or who will be involved in the delivery of our contract with TMA.